superform-xyz/superform-core/security-review/2023-12-cantina-competition.md

     }
 ```

-- in this case the `_updateMultiDeposit` function is responsible for updating the deposit payload by resolves the final amounts given by the keeper and in this process the failed deposits will be removed from the payload body and set to `failedDeposit` to be Rescued later by the user.
+- in this case the `_updateMultiDeposit` function is responsible for updating the deposit payload by resolving the final amounts given by the keeper and in this process the failed deposits will be removed from the payload body and set to `failedDeposit` to be Rescued later by the user.

 ```solidity
   function _updateMultiDeposit(